acfr/ros2_template_pkg/README.md

 - To invoke a node you can run the python script from its root folder like below must end with `_node` postfix.
 This makes it easier to distinguish which files are node files without opening them.

 ### Documentation
 Doxygen used with rosdoc2
 See [doxygen](https://doxygen.nl/manual/index.html) to learn more about comment style

 #### Install rosdoc2
 - Clone the repo to some location in your computer `git clone https://github.com/ros-infrastructure/rosdoc2.git`

 - From the root of this repo execute
 `pip install --user --upgrade .`

+- Intasll doxygen `sudo apt install doxygen`

 #### Generate Docs
 - Navigate one folder level deep from the root of the repository into ros2_template_pkg folder